How Much Weight Can You Lose on Ozempic? Setting Realistic Weight Loss Expectations

 Is Ozempic for Everyone?

 As you’re reading this, you may be wondering… is Ozempic for everyone?
-The answer is no. In order to receive a prescription for Ozempic from a physician for this mediation, a person must meet the following criteria:
+The answer is no. To receive a prescription for Ozempic from a physician, a person must meet the following criteria:

 If you do not meet the above criteria, Ozempic may not be prescribed to you for weight loss.
 We recommend discussing treatment options with your physician to determine if Ozempic is appropriate for your situation.